 A growing body of evidence points to the fact that there’s a strong link between obesity, vascular disease, inflammation and cognitive decline, including dementia.
 In fact, it seems that excess pounds on the body equates with less brain volume and, therefore, poorer function into older age.

 Research shows that people with the biggest bellies have a higher risk of dementia than those with smaller bellies.
 This is even true even for people with excess belly fat but who are overall at a normal weight!
 The bigger the belly (or a person’s waist-to-hip ratio), the more negative impact felt on the brain’s memory center called the hippocampus.
-In fact, many experts now feel that visceral adipose tissue (VAT) levels rather than BMI should be considered as an important risk factor in the development of dementia.
-(2)
+In fact, many experts now feel that visceral adipose tissue (VAT) levels rather than body mass index (BMI chart) should be considered as an important risk factor in the development of dementia.

 We still don’t know exactly how visceral fat and dementia are linked, but it’s believed it has to do with the hormone leptin, which is released by stored fat and has adverse effects on the brain, appetite regulation, learning and memory.
 Leptin and ghrelin are two of the most hormones to pay attention to in reference to losing weight naturally.

 6. Higher Liklihood to Have Depression and Mood Problems

 Since excess body fat is linked to hormonal changes, including those of serotonin, galanin and other brain neurotransmitters, excess body fat can negatively impact your mood.

 A 2014 study conducted by Boston University School of Medicine found that depressive symptoms are associated with visceral adiposity in middle-aged adults.
 To examine the relationship between measures of adiposity (fat) and depression, researchers examined visceral adipose tissue (VAT) and depressive symptoms in 1,581 women (mean age 52.2 years) and 1,718 men (mean age 49.8 years).